inesmoreno/hci/README.md

  Access the web-app navigating to: http://www.relier.emayhew.com/

-   To view the presenter's UI you must input 'admin' as name and 'hci' as meeting ID.</br>
+   Note: To view the presenter's UI you must input 'admin' as name.</br>
-   To view the participant's UI you must input 'hci' as meeting ID.